transcriptionpro/wuc-new/_people/dr-adam-back.md

 title: Dr. Adam Back
 img: /images/adam-back.png
 person: adamback
-name: Dr. Adam Back
 position: President, Blockstream
 education: Ph.D. in Computer Science from University of Exeter
 experience:
 short_desc:
 long_desc:
 img: /images/adam-back.png
+affiliations:
+  - Blockstream
-affiliations: Blockstream, Armory
+  - Armory
 twitter: adam3us
 github:
 residence:
 ---

 Dr. Adam Back is the premier expert in the world on blockchain technology and a significant pioneer of applied cryptography for privacy applications.
 His brilliant applied cryptography work is cited in the <a href="/bitcoin.pdf">Bitcoin whitepaper</a> for the necessity of using a system like his invention Hashcash and the <a href="/assets/pdf/tor-design.pdf">TOR whitepaper</a> of the use of telescoping circuits.